 The lake provides enjoyment to fisherman, power boaters, water skiers, tubers, jet skiers, wake boarders, paddle boaters, swimmers, pontooners, and a sail boater or two.
 Winter activities include ice fishing, ice skating, cross-county skiing, snowmobiling, and the occasional neighborhood snowball fight.

 Lake access is provided only to the Lake Manitou Association Members and their invited guests.
 All watercraft must be owned and registered to property owners of the Association and the watercraft shall display an official Lake Manitou sticker on the starboard bow (front right side).
-Hunting is prohibited.
+Hunting of animals and waterfowl is prohibited.

 Lake Manitou was just a marshy valley of thick underbrush and high swale grass in 1959 when Murl Duffey persuaded Jack Smith to buy the land with the dream of turning the valley into a lake.
 By the spring of 1960, eighty acres of land was under water.
 The Lake Manitou Association was originally incorporated on August 12, 1964 as the Lake Manitou Residents Association and was renamed to the Lake Manitou Association on December 15, 1973.
 The Association is governed by a set of By-Laws and a Board of Directors.
 There are annual dues/assessments to finance association expenses.
 To learn more, click here -> History.
 Or go to “About Us” in the main menu at the top of this page and select “History”.